ninest/parthkabra.me/content/posts/blog/bad-roommate.md

 I woke up at 11 PM to the sounds of a helicopter.
 Yeah I guess living in Downtown is cool and all, but ...

-Wati, it's actually my roommate's gaming laptop
+Wait, it's actually my roommate's gaming laptop

 It's cooling fans make a helicopter-like sound for 30 seconds and then are quiet for 10 seconds.
 This cycle keeps repeating.